Fluent Commerce Logo

 • The Workflow Framework provides a special exception type called RuleExecutionException which provides special handling of exceptions differently from all others.

-To ensure that the Orchestration Audit Events contain as much useful information as possible, it is important to consider the Exception Strategy used by your Rules.
+To ensure that the Audit Events contain as much useful information as possible, it is important to consider the Exception Strategy used by your Rules.

-• Special handling for exceptions of type
+• Special handling for exceptions of type `RuleExecutionException`

 • Default handling for all other exceptions